Current Mortgage Rates: November 21, 2024

 - At an 8% interest rate = $1,468 in monthly payments (not including taxes, insurance, or HOA fees)

 Experimenting with a mortgage calculator allows you to find out how much a lower rate or other changes could impact what you pay.
-A home affordability calculator can also give you an estimate of the maximum loan amount you may qualify for, based on your income, debt-to-income ratio, mortgage interest rate and other variables.
+A home affordability calculator can also estimate the maximum loan amount you may qualify for based on your income, debt-to-income ratio, mortgage interest rate and other variables.
 The Consumer Financial Protection Bureau can also provide a range of rates being offered by lenders in each state.

 How to get the best mortgage rate